wiicode/cybersecurity-framework/checklists/layered-defense.md

 > "**Systems**" is used to collectively represent devices, computers, and hosts.
 {.is-info}

-- **Device** refers to a computer, mobile phone, tablet, or smartwatch.
+- **Device** refers to a computer, mobile phone, tablet,  smartwatch, network printer, or an IoT device.
 - **Computer** refers to any computer or laptop, regarless of operating system.
 - **Host** refers to virtual machines or cloud instnces.